 C-corps have fewer restrictions and requirements—most LLCs easily qualify.
 For example, there are restrictions for 501(a) tax-exempt organizations, foreign entities, and businesses who have previously changed their election.

-Unlike S-corps, C-corps can offer multiple classes of stock.
-They can also have a variety of owners, including foreign shareholders and business entities like LLCs and corporations.
+Unlike S-corps, C-corps can have a variety of owners, including foreign shareholders and business entities like LLCs and corporations.
 As a result, C-corps generally have more financing and investment options, which may be an important consideration for your LLC.

 LLC Tax Questions